typedb/typedb/docs/pages/docs/7-java-library/setup.md

 any changes to `tx1`, `tx2`, or `tx3` will all be persisted to the same knowledge base.

-## Controlling The Behaviour of Knowledge Base Transactions
+## Controlling The Behaviour of Knowledge Graph Transactions

 When initialising a transaction on a knowledge base it is possible to define the type of transaction with `GraknTxType`.
 We currently support three types of transactions: